trytomakeyouprivate/secureblue/files/system/usr/libexec/deprecated-images.json.md

 Rationale: Upstream recommendations have changed and improvements are being made to PPD.
 Additionally, nvidia optimus configuration has moved to upstream `just` commands.

 Rebase to: The equivalent image without `-laptop`.
 For example, for `kinoite-nvidia-laptop-hardened`, rebase to `kinoite-nvidia-hardened` and reboot.
-Then, run `ujust configure-nvidia-optimus`.